centresource/preseason/README.md

       * Just run `brew install qt`.
 [Learn more](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)

 ## License
-preseason is Copyright © 2012-2013 Centresource.
+Preseason is Copyright © 2012-2013 Centresource.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/centresource/preseason/blob/master/LICENSE) file.